immunant/IA2-Phase2/docs/design.md

 The runtime initialization happens by interposing `main` using `ld --wrap=main`.
-The `main` wrapper switches from the stack initialized by the loader to a protected stack for the main binary's compartment, initializes the PKRU register to set memory access permissions for the initial compartment then calls the real `main` provided by the application.
-Once the real `main` returns the wrapper undos these operations before returning control to the C runtime.
+The `main` wrapper switches from the stack initialized by the loader to a protected stack for the main binary's compartment, initializes the PKRU register to set memory access permissions for the initial compartment, and then calls the real `main` provided by the application.
+Once the real `main` returns, the wrapper undoes these operations before returning control to the C runtime.
 This implies protecting against vulnerabilities in the C runtime is out of scope.

 The `INIT_RUNTIME` macro must also be invoked to initialize the stacks and